+1.0 GENERAL

-- 1.0 GENERAL - 1.1 The switchgear shall be in accordance with the single-line diagram and shall conform to the following specification. - 1.2 The switchgear shall consist of a <gas-tight tank containing $SF_6$ insulating gas> or <hermetically sealed tank containing $CO_2$ mix insulating gas>, load-interrupter switches, resettable fault interrupters with visible open gaps and integral visible grounds, and a microprocessor-based overcurrent control.
+- 1.1 The switchgear shall be in accordance with the single-line diagram and shall conform to the following specification: - 1.2 The switchgear shall consist of a <gas-tight tank containing $SF_6$ insulating gas> or <hermetically sealed tank containing $CO_2$ mix insulating gas>, load-interrupter switches and resettable fault interrupters with visible open gaps and integral visible grounds, motor operators and controls, a low-voltage compartment/enclosure, and a microprocessor-based overcurrent control.
 Load-interrupter switch terminals shall be equipped with bushings rated 600 or 900 amperes continuous, and fault-interrupter terminals shall be equipped with bushing wells rated 200 amperes continuous or bushings rated 600 or 900 amperes continuous (as specified) to provide for elbow connection.
-Manual operating mechanisms and viewing windows shall be located on the opposite side of the tank from the bushings and bushing wells, so operating personnel shall not be required to perform any routine operations in close proximity to high-voltage elbows and cables. - 1.3 Ratings
+(200-A bushing wells are supplied with $SF_6$ models only) Manual operating mechanisms and viewing windows shall be located on the opposite side of the tank from the bushings and bushing wells so that operating personnel shall not be required to perform any routine operations in close proximity to high-voltage elbows and cables.

 The ratings for the integrated switchgear shall be as designated below.
-(Select values from Table 1 on page 3.)
+(Select values from the table on page 3.)